 The only book in the world based on a pair of unused running shoes.

-Unconventional writing style, unconventional format, a story that is as much a fiction as it is real and may be the only book that comes with an interval – telling you ‘Reading is not about pace, it’s all about peace’, as if the author always knew that once you start reading his story, you would not take a break on your own.
-Inspite of him declaring the interval, I did not take a break and finished the book in one go.
+The unconventional writing style, unconventional format, a story that is as much a fiction as it is real.
+And Marathon Baba may be the only book that comes with an interval, telling you ‘Reading is not about pace, it’s all about peace’.
+As if the author always knew that once you start reading his story, you would not take a break on your own, in-spite of him declaring the interval, I did not take a break and finished the book in one go.

 Every character and every place in the story is real yet mythical.
 You know the character and even those you do not identify, you know they are someone author knows.
 Places including rivers are known yet fictionalized.
-Ganga becomes Gathaji, Benaras becomes Kathapur, Mumbai – city of slums and Khajuraho Kamsutrapur.
-He even borrows philosophies from the famous books and quotes them to explain some philosophical concepts and to justify he explicitly mentions them.
+Ganga becomes Gathaji, Benaras becomes Kathapur, Mumbai – the city of slums and Khajuraho Kamsutrapur.
+He even borrows philosophies from the famous books.
+And quotes them to explain some philosophical concepts and to justify he explicitly mentions them.

-There is no melodrama whatsoever.
-The usual cliché dialogues have been turned around in a satirical way, so while they convey the push and pull of the conversation they still manage to keep the mood of the story light.
-You would love reading this book…
+There is no melodrama whatsoever in Marathon Baba.
+The usual cliché dialogues have been turned around in a satirical way.
+So while they convey the push and pull of the conversation they still manage to keep the mood of the story light.
+You would love reading this book, Marathon Baba …